r4ghu/IntroToPandas/README.md

 ## Dataset

-For this talk we will be using the Kaggle's Competetition dataset - 'House Prices: Advanced Regression Techniques'.
+For this talk we will be using the Kaggle's Competetion dataset - 'House Prices: Advanced Regression Techniques'.
 Kaggle is a great place to participate and learn Data Science related concepts and it has a rich community ranging from Beginners to Advanced.
 If you haven't created an account yet, please sign up, join the competition and download the data from the following link - https://www.kaggle.com/c/house-prices-advanced-regression-techniques

 ## Author